 Summary on First Time Home Buyers and No Down-Payment Loans

 First-time home buyers often struggle with down payments and closing costs.
 Fortunately, there are still zero down home loans and first time home buyer assistance programs that can minimize or even eliminate your cash outlay when buying your dream home.
-The RefiGuide will help you shop for these no down payment mortgage loans with no application fee.
+The RefiGuide offers an online lending platform to help you shop for these no down payment mortgage loans with no application fee.

 First, see if you qualify for a VA or USDA loan; these programs are the easiest way to get a zero money down mortgage today.
 If not, check programs in your state and city to find any grant or low-interest loan programs for first-time buyers.
 You may be able to tap government funds to pay for your down payment and closing costs.
 If you have questions about buying a house with house with no money or are ready to apply for zero money down home loans, the RefiGuide can help you.